 Let’s see what the results for Linode vs Vultr (regular server) are:

-- Vultr’s normal server were outpaced by Linode in the test of cached concurrent users (800 against 900 concurrent users) and had a better average response time (96ms against 150ms)
+- Vultr’s normal server was outpaced by Linode in the test of cached concurrent users (800 against 900 concurrent users) and had a better average response time (96ms against 150ms)

 - In the uncached test, Vultr surpassed Linode by 20% with 6 concurrent users (against 5 for Linode)